engtuncay/engtuncay.github.io/web-css/css-notes-04-02-borders.md

 The border-color property is used to set the color of the four borders.

-The color can be set by:

-name - specify a color name, like "red"
-HEX - specify a HEX value, like "#ff0000"
-RGB - specify a RGB value, like "rgb(255,0,0)"
-HSL - specify a HSL value, like "hsl(0, 100%, 50%)"

-transparent

 Note: If border-color is not set, it inherits the color of the element.

 Example : Demonstration of the border color: